 Best oil-based gloss paint for exterior woodwork on period property

 Increasingly, decorating specialists who repair and paint exterior woodwork on period property (sash windows and front doors etc) use premium acrylic paint and hybrid paint.
-However, oil-based gloss paint still has its place, where you want to achieve a superior shiny gloss-painted front door, aka the Number 10 look,
+However, oil-based gloss paint still has its place, for instance, where you want to achieve a superior shiny gloss-painted front door, aka the Number 10 look,

 you are a traditionalist, and simply prefer the aesthetic and the performance of high gloss oil paint on your windows and doors, please!

-However, not all oil-based gloss paint nowadays is created equal, and with a few notable exceptions listed below, much of the standard trade oil-based high gloss paint and accompanying oil-based undercoat is proving problematic.
+However, for UK users, not all oil-based gloss paint nowadays is created equal, and with a few notable exceptions listed below, much of the standard trade oil-based high gloss paint and accompanying oil-based undercoat is proving problematic.
 Basically, since the 2010 VOC regulations were imposed, most trade oil paint is taking longer to dry, which affects how you work in two ways:

 you have to wait longer between coats to sand, because the oil undercoat may be too tacky within normal / accepted as normal timescales.

 you might have problems closing doors and windows at night, if you don’t get the oil paint on before lunchtime.